| AWARDS:

 9 Dec 08

-and as I expected, our listeners have reacted very
+I expected, our listeners have reacted very favorably to it

 Eric Cohen